SoftUni-Internal/interactive-content/EN/04-Functional-Programming/01-Lambda-Expressions.md

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Basics/05-Functional-Programming/EN/interactive-java-advanced-functional-programming-6-7-8-Lambda-expressions-1-2-3-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-A lambda expression is a nameless function - it only has parameters and a body.
+A lambda expression is a nameless function which only has parameters and a body.

  `(parameters) -> {body}`